yenting-chen/SAT-Solver/README.md

 ## How to Run
 Construct a SAT problem in DIMACS CNF format.

-For example, a text file `sample.cnf` which looks like the following:
+For example, a text file with the following content:
 ```
 ```